adlensius/Fungal_Differential_Gene_Expression_Analysis/README.md

 multicollinearity.
 Model comparison was done with AIC to measure the models’ performances.

 # Content
+* fungal_adlensius_report.pdf is the full report
-the final_fungal.Rmd is the main notebook consisting of all the codes to produce models, results, and graphics in the full report.
+* the final_fungal.Rmd is the main notebook consisting of all the codes to produce models, results, and graphics in the full report.
 Note: Not all codes and results produced in the notebook is used in the main report.
 Some are simply for sanity checks.

-fungal_adlensius_report.pdf is the full report counts_all.csv is the gene counts data Gat201_samplesheet.csv is the metadata describing the samples code The remaining csv files with file names starting with H99 are the k-mer motifs frequencies data
+* counts_all.csv is the gene counts data
+* Gat201_samplesheet.csv is the metadata describing the samples code
+* The remaining csv files with file names starting with H99 are the k-mer motifs frequencies data

+# Author
+This dissertation is authored by Adlensius Fransiskus Djunaedi

+Supervised by Dr Natalia Bochkina and Dr Simon Taylor